romain-dartigues/python-characterentities/README.rst

 Motivations
 ###########

-Drop-in replace for `python-htmlentities`_ adding: licence, Python 3 support, unit tests.
+`python-htmlentities`_ drop-in replacement sponsored by `GeoKrety-API`_ adding: licence, Python 3 support, unit tests and support for a lot more code-points.

 Alternatives
 ############